-- Catholic Advisory Services Recommendation: Vote case-by-case on management proposals seeking approval to exchange/reprice options taking into consideration: - Historic trading patterns the stock price should not be so volatile that the options are likely to be back "in-the-money" over the near term; - Rationale for the re-pricing was the stock price decline beyond management's control? - Is this a value-for-value exchange? - Are surrendered stock options added back to the plan reserve? - Option vesting does the new option vest immediately or is there a black-out period? - > Term of the option the term should remain the same as that of the replaced option; - > Exercise price should be set at fair market or a premium to market; - Participants executive officers and directors should be excluded.
+- Historic trading patterns the stock price should not be so volatile that the options are likely to be back "in-themoney" over the near term; - > Rationale for the re-pricing was the stock price decline beyond management's control? -) Is this a value-for-value exchange? - Are surrendered stock options added back to the plan reserve? - > Timing--repricing should occur at least one year out from any precipitous drop in company's stock price; - Option vesting does the new option vest immediately or is there a black-out period? - > Term of the option the term should remain the same as that of the replaced option; - Exercise price should be set at fair market or a premium to market; - Participants executive officers and directors mustbe excluded.